starbucks-cold-foam

 This is iced tea that is topped with a thick, foamy mixture of cream cheese, whipped cream, milk, and salt.

-It may also have been inspired by Vietnamese egg coffee, which also has a thick, custard-like topping.
-An example of cheese tea
+It may also have been inspired by Vietnamese egg coffee, which has a thick, custard-like topping.

-While the Starbucks cold foam doesn't quite have the same thickness as cheese tea or egg coffee, it does have the same striking appearance.
+While Starbucks cold foam isn't quite as thick as cheese tea or egg coffee, it does have the same striking appearance.

-This is almost certainly part of the current popularity of cold foam, as it looks great when photographed.
+This is part of the current popularity of cold foam, as it looks great when photographed.

 Is Starbucks coffee cold foam good?

-It really depends on how you like your iced coffee!
-If you enjoy an iced latte, for example, this might not be the drink for you, as the cold foam sits on top of the iced coffee, and doesn't incorporate all that well.
+It depends on how you like your iced coffee!
+If you enjoy an iced latte, this might not be the drink for you, as the cold foam sits on top of the iced coffee and doesn't incorporate all that well.

-However, if you're a fan of cheese tea or like the idea of having a thick, creamy head resting on top of your iced coffee, then you should definitely give this a try.
+However, if you're a fan of cheese tea or like having a thick, creamy head resting on top of your iced coffee, then you should try this.

-It adds a fun extra dimension to a cold brew, especially when you flavour the cold foam itself.
+It adds a fun extra dimension to a cold brew, especially when flavouring the cold foam.

 Ingredients: